pypyr/docs/content/docs/plugins/aws/steps/s3fetchjson.md

    values are:
     - `Bucket`
     - `Key`
-- `outKey` writes fetched json to this context key.
+- `key` writes fetched json to this context key.
 If not specified, json writes directly to context root.

 The `s3Fetch` input context supports [text {substitution} formatting expressions]({{< ref "/docs/substitutions">}}).